JoseB91/LigasEcApp/LigasEcApp/README.md

 ```
 Given the customer doesn't have connectivity
-  And there’s a cached version of the leagues
-  And the cache is less than seven days old
  When the customer requests to see the leagues
- Then the app should display the latest leagues from local
+ Then the app should display two hardcoded leagues

-Given the customer doesn't have connectivity
-  And there’s a cached version of the leagues
-  And the cache is seven days old or more
- When the customer requests to see the leagues
- Then the app should display an error message

-Given the customer doesn't have connectivity
-  And the cache is empty
- When the customer requests to see the leagues
- Then the app should display an error message
 ```

 ## Use Cases

-### Load Leagues From Remote Use Case
+### Load Leagues Use Case

 #### Data:
-- URL
+- Hardcoded leagues

 #### Primary course (happy path):
-1. Execute get command with above data.
-2. System downloads data from the URL.
-3. System validates downloaded data.
-4. System creates leagues from valid data.
+1. System creates leagues from hardcoded data.
-5. System delivers leagues.
+2. System shows leagues.

-#### Invalid data – error course (sad path): //TODO: Improve
-1. System delivers invalid data error.

-#### Other errors – error course (sad path): //TODO: Validate
-1. System delivers respective error.
 ---

 ### Load League Image From Remote Use Case